tvondra/query_histogram/README.md

 Config
 ------
-No the functions are created, but you still need to load the shared module.
+Now the functions are created, but you still need to load the shared module.
 This needs to be done from postgresql.conf, as the module needs to allocate space in the shared memory segment.
 So add this to the config file (or update the current values)